mwwojcik/airline-reservation-system/readme.md

 If a canceled ticket has already been bought, the number of bonus points should be decreased.

 ## Domain exploration
 ### Big Picture Event Storming
+The main goal of this stage of domain exploration process is to divide the problem into smaller independent parts.
+To find them, we can use few main
+ heuristics:

+* organization structure
+* domain experts
+* ubiquitous language
+* bussiness value
+* business process

 #### Event Storming Grammar
 ##### The picture that explains everything
 This nice picture comes from [Introducing EventStorming-Alberto Brandolini](https://leanpub.com/introducing_eventstorming).